iamwilhelm/use.gpu/packages/state/README.md

 # Live - State management helpers

 Helper library for doing `patch` and `diff`-based state management.
+Manipulate JSON state declaratively.

 Can be used to drive undo/redo.
 Includes cursor hooks for React/Live.

 ```tsx
 import { patch, diff } from '@use-gpu/state';